ajkarella/CrimeData/dataCollection/README.md

 - Formatting of data
   - The original data has large fields that made it impossible to store directly into a database
   - This created an extra pre-preprocessing step that we have to approach to store our data

+# Work Order
+- crimeCollector.py - Collects data from NYC OpenData
+- CleaningForSQL.ipynb - Fixes errors in order to upload data to MySQL server
+- Preprocessing.ipynb - Cleans database and preps for EDA